vuejs/vuepress/packages/docs/docs/miscellaneous/glossary.md

 - Access: `$page.frontmatter`

-Configuration wrapped by `---` in the `markdown` file of the current page, which is generally used to do some page-level configuration.
-For more details, please see [Front Matter](../guide/frontmatter.md).
+Configuration wrapped by `---` in the `markdown` file of the current page, generally used to do some page-level configuration.
+For more details, please see [Frontmatter](../guide/frontmatter.md).

 ## permalink